Bishop Machebeuf High School: Background

-Founded in 1958 as "Bishop Machebeuf Catholic High School", it is named after Bishop Joseph Projectus Machebeuf, Denver's first bishop.
-It is a co-ed college preparatory high school located in Lowry, Colorado.
+Founded in 1958 as "Bishop Machebeuf Catholic High School", it was named after Bishop Joseph Projectus Machebeuf, Denver's first bishop.
+It was a co-ed college preparatory high school located in Lowry, Colorado.

 The Lowry Location

 In January 2000, Bishop Machebeuf High School moved from its historic old location in Denver's Park Hill neighborhood to Lowry.
 The new location includes a gym, drama room and stage, cafeteria with microwaves for student use, a kitchen, athletic fields, a courtyard in the center of the academic wing, athletic fields, 17 1,100 square foot classrooms, and a center for counseling and academic resources, all things that were not present at the old location.

-Classical Track
+The school closed permanently in 2025.

+Integrated Humanities

-In 2017, Bishop Machebeuf added their Classical track which is a class designed to teach students using classic materials such as Plato, Socrates, Aristotle, St. Augustine, etc. The students in this track are part of it for all four years at BMHS.
+In 2017, Bishop Machebeuf added a Classical track which is a class designed to teach students using classic materials such as Plato, Socrates, Aristotle, St. Augustine, etc. In 2020, all students began taking this track which includes at least two years of Latin, a three year Trivium sequence of Grammar, Logic, and Rhetoric, and an Integrated Humanities Seminar.
+This seminar combines history, literature, and philosophy taught in a Socratic Seminar.
+Students also take four years of Theology as well as four years on Mathematics and Science.